GuilhermeBohnstedt/stax-utilities/plugins/cli/README.md

 Create basically scaffold Svelte + Typescript project for you.

-Create command, return a folder level and execute `vite crete`, `npm i` using plugin name more `stax-plugin-` prefix.
+Create command, return one folder level and execute `vite crete`, `npm i` using plugin name more `stax-plugin-` prefix.

 ## Delete

 ![](screenshots/delete.gif)

-Delete command, return a folder level and try read all folders projects with `stax-plugin-` prefix in name.
+Delete command, return one folder level and try read all folders projects with `stax-plugin-` prefix in name.

 Then select which plugin folder want delete, so confirm.